DecodingRaphael/unraphael/README.md

 WantedBy=multi-user.target
 ```

+Replace `/cache/dir` and `/writable/dir` with the actual paths to your cache and writable directories.
 Replace `youruser` with your actual username.
 Also, make sure that the path to `unraphael-dash` is correct.
 You can find the correct path using `which unraphael-dash`.

 2. Enable the service: